xannem/legendTest/docs/community/contribute-to-legend.md

 title: Contribute
 sidebar_label: Contribute
 ---
-Test.
+Test2.
 There are many ways to contribute to Legend and many of them don't involve writing any code.
 Here are a few ideas to get started:

 1. [Contribute code](contribute-to-legend.md#contribute-code) to any of the Legend components by submitting a pull request.